Finding new walks can be challenging.

 I can however, recommend to try it for yourself.
 I did a brief course at the gardens many years ago, with the intention of being a tour leader, but I wasn’t confident enough at the time.

 Photography in posts

 I have been receiving a lot of marketing emails encouraging me to take up an I PHOTO course.

 After a lot of emails, I decided to call into the Apple Store in Covent Garden.
 The emails are nothing to do with the Apple company.
 It is just some independent guy trying to make a fast buck.

 For some time now I have been thinking about developing my photography skills but not sure how or what type of camera to invest in.
 I thought if someone can build a course on it with over 50 CDS at $99 there must be a lot to learn.
 I had watched about 2 minutes of his publicity video and felt that the guy was dragging it out somewhat so that’s what prompted me to find out for myself.
 Result.

 I have done courses in the apple store before so I was aware they did workshops and classes.
 I was thrilled to find out they had a Free I phone workshop.

 “Showing you how to compose and capture a great shot.
 We’ll explore the key elements of photo editing using the Photos app for quick fixes or fine adjustments.
 Bring your iPhone and follow along as we show you how to enhance your images with built-in filters and features.
 Then discover all the ways you can share your favorite photos.”
 They lend you the attachments and take you around Soho to test them out & it’s free!
 It’s a start anyway.

 While I was out there I popped into the City Lit & enrolled for a course in spring

-Scanning our old prints, negatives and transparencies & learning to digitise your images so you can archive or print them.
+Scanning our old prints, negatives, and transparencies & learning to digitize your images so you can archive or print them.
 I have hundreds of negatives and old photos that aren’t in good nick and look forward to doing this.